-Women must have at least a sophomore standing, recommendations from two persons, and a 2.2 all-University academic record to be assigned to Van Hoosen.
+Women must have at least a sophomore standing, recommendations from two persons, and a 2.2 All-University academic record to be assigned to Van Hoosen.
+Applications for assignment may be picked up at the Housing Office, 259 Student Services Building.